McLean Hospital is dedicated to improving the lives of people and families affected by psychiatric illness. McLean pursues this mission by:

 Discounts approved under this policy will be applied when a patient is deemed qualified.
 Payment plans will be offered to patients according to existing guidelines in the McLean Hospital Credit & Collection Policy.

-Discounts under this policy do not apply to fixed fee services or services where other discounts (prompt pay) have already been included in the charge, services including McLean Pavilion, McLean Appleton, McLean Gunderson, McLean Fernside, McLean Lincoln, and McLean 3East.
+Discounts under this policy do not apply to fixed fee services or services where other discounts (prompt pay) have already been included in the charge, services including The Pavilion, Appleton, Borden Cottage, Gunderson Residence, Fernside, Lincoln Residence, and 3East.
 Discounts may not be available to patients in cases where the need for the care was anticipated by the patient and the patient came to McLean Hospital from outside our service area to receive this care.
-Co-Insurance, deductibles and co-payments are also generally excluded except where specifically noted.
+Co-insurance, deductibles and co-payments are also generally excluded except where specifically noted.

 Massachusetts Mandated Insurance